galaxyproject/admin-training/advanced/001-ansible/ex2-galaxy-ansible.md

 You'll notice another play there called *Install Galaxy tools*.
 This has "tags" set.
 You'll also notice that it's host is set to localhost.
 This play won't get run unless you give the `--tags tools` switch to the `ansible-playbook` command line.

+Take note of the fact that the playbook combines the individual roles to give us the desired outcome.

 **Part 2 - Ansible galaxy**

 Where do the roles come from?
 Ansible has a "toolshed" like system called **Ansible Galaxy** - d'oh.